oxygenium-network/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/package.md

 This code defines a type alias called `IOResult` in the `org.oxygenium.io` package object.
 The `IOResult` type is defined as an `Either` type with two possible values: `IOError` and `T`.

-The purpose of this code is to provide a standardized way of handling I/O operations in the Alephium project.
+The purpose of this code is to provide a standardized way of handling I/O operations in the Oxygenium project.
 By using the `IOResult` type, functions that perform I/O operations can return either a successful result or an error.
 This allows for more robust error handling and makes it easier to reason about the behavior of I/O operations throughout the project.

 Here is an example of how this code might be used in the larger project: